marcorosso768/marcorosso768.github.io/_pages/en/research.md

 permalink: /research/
 title: research
 description: <i>My research develops new theoretical models of incentives, information frictions, and selection, and brings their implications to the data.
 Empirically, I build reproducible pipelines that combine administrative records, web scraping and text analysis, and geocoding to study political participation, crime, and labor markets.</i>
+meta_description: "Theoretical models of incentives, information frictions, and selection, tested on administrative, geocoded, and text data."
 nav: true
 nav_order: 1
 ---